 We deliver world class marketing programmes in 23 markets across the world and reach a global audience up to 600 million each year.
 Targeted marketing activity includes advertising online, on TV and outdoor sites, in cinemas and in newspapers and magazines, eMarketing, overseas publicity, co-operative marketing with carriers and other partners and promotions to the travel trade and consumers.

 Priority markets for the island of Ireland are Great Britain, the United States, Germany and France which together deliver the majority of our overseas visitors.
-Promotional programmes are also rolled out in a further eighteen markets across the world, including Northern and Southern Europe, Australia, New Zealand and the Middle East, as well as in key markets of the future like China,India, Russia and Brazil.
+Promotional programmes are also rolled out in a further eighteen markets across the world, including Northern and Southern Europe, Australia, New Zealand and the Middle East, as well as in key markets of the future like China and India.

 Promotional opportunities overseas for Industry partners